Peter Kay, like many young men, entered the Australian Army when the Commonwealth went to war in 1914.

 A trooper, he came from New South Wales, where he worked as a horse wrangler.

-Kay was a member of the 2nd Australian Remount unit stationed at the Heliopolis racecourse, just north of Zeitoun and Cairo proper.
+Kay was a member of the 2nd Australian Remount unit stationed at the Heliopolis racecourse.
+The camp was just north of Zeitoun and Cairo proper.
 The unit arrived in late December 1915.

 Their job involved training horses for military use by the light horse units.
 The sergeant in charge, Jack Dempsey, chose “some of the very cream of Australian horsemen.”